-“RE plays an important role in preparing pupils for adult life, employment and lifelong learning.
+“RE plays an important role in preparing children for adult life, employment and lifelong learning.
 It helps children and young people become successful learners, confident individuals and responsible citizens.
 It gives them the knowledge, skills and understanding to discern and value truth and goodness, strengthening their capacity for making moral judgements and for evaluating different types of commitment to make positive and healthy choices.”
+Religious Education in Schools 2010

 Intent of our Religious Education Provision